 Earn up to 16 credits per semester when you study with AIFS in Wollongong, Australia.
-The Optional Pacific Studies Program in Fiji adds an additional credit per semester, and a business internship is available.
+The Optional Pacific Studies Program in Fiji adds an additional credit per semester, and volunteer opportunities as well as a business internship are available.
 Live in a shared room in a university residence with 19 meals per week included.
-Enjoy cultural and social activities such as museum and gallery visits, walking tours, surf lessons and more.
+Enjoy cultural and social activities such as museum and gallery visits, walking tours, surf lessons, animal encounters and more.
 Outings and day trips include a Sydney Harbour Cruise, a Blue Mountains Excursion, an Aussie Sheep Farm Experience and a visit to a wildlife park for animal encounters including the koala.
 An optional 9-day East Coast Trip is also available.